Artificial organ: Red blood cells

-Artificial red blood cells (RBC) have already been in projects for about 60 years, but they started getting interest when the HIV-contaminated-donor blood crisis.
+Artificial red blood cells (RBC) have already been in projects for about 60 years, but they started getting interest when the HIV-contaminated-donor blood crisis began.
 Artificial RBCs will be dependent 100% on nanotechnology.
 A successful artificial RBC should be able to totally replace human RBC, which means it can carry on all the functions that a human RBC does.

 The first artificial RBC, made by Chang and Poznanski in 1968, was made to transport Oxygen and Carbon Dioxide, also fulfilled antioxidant functions.

 Scientists are working on a new kind of artificial RBC, which is one-fiftieth the size of a human RBC.
 They are made from purified human hemoglobin proteins that have been coated with a synthetic polymer.
 Thanks to the special materials of the artificial RBC, they can capture oxygen when blood pH is high, and release oxygen when blood pH is low.
 The polymer coating also keeps the hemoglobin from reacting with nitric oxide in the bloodstream, thus preventing dangerous constriction of the blood vessels.
 Allan Doctor, MD, stated that the artificial RBC can be used by anyone, with any blood type because the coating is immune silent.